 - 70 grams / 1/4 cup coconut oil

-Preheat the oven to 180C / 350F and grease or line a large baking sheet.
+- Preheat the oven to 180C / 350F and grease or line a large baking sheet with parchment paper.

-Blend the dates, coconut oil, and milk in the food processor until the dates have broken down and a paste forms.
-Add this to the oat mixture and use your hands to mix until fully combined.
+- Blend the dates, coconut oil, and milk in the food processor until the dates have broken down and a paste forms.
+Add this to the oat mixture and use your hands to mix very well, until fully combined.
 There should be no streaks of flour remaining.

-Form large balls with the dough, each about a heaping 1/4 cup in size.
-Press them with your hands to flatten to about 3cm high and place onto the prepared baking sheet.
+- Form 10 large balls with the dough, each about a heaping 1/4 cup in size.
+Press them with your hands to flatten to about 3cm / 1in. high and place onto the prepared baking sheet.
 Repeat until all of the dough has been used, and then bake for 13-15 minutes or until the edges of the cookies are golden.

-Remove from the oven and cool for about ten minutes on the baking sheet before removing and cooling fully on a rack.
+- Remove from the oven and cool for about ten minutes on the baking sheet before removing and cooling fully on a rack.
 They'll be a little fragile until they're completely cool.
 Store in a sealed container on the counter for up to three days, or freeze for up to a month.